-- Community accessible open space that is accessible to local residents, schools, children and families should be a priority for the site - Any future community facilities should be accessible to the general community - The future use of the site should not cause traffic impacts particularly at school pick up times and in Salter Crescent - The site should be a meeting place for the local community, and - The site should provide a mix of uses for different users and community needs.
+- Community accessible open space should be a priority for the site. - Any future community facilities should be accessible to the general community. - The future use of the site should not cause traffic impacts particularly at school pick up times and in Salter Crescent. - The site should be a meeting place for the local community. - The site should provide a mix of uses for different users and community needs.

-Community priorities for future use of the whole site
+Overall preferred future use for the site